freedomofpress/securedrop/docs/backup_workstations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, boot up the host Tails USB on the airgapped machine, making sure to set
-an administration password on the Tails Greeter dialog.
+an administration password on the Tails Welcome Screen dialog.

 Then, navigate to **Places ▸ Computer** to open the file manager, and insert
 the Backup USB.
 Click its entry in the lefthand column and enter its decryption